-- Bible Storying helps build God's Word into the new believers quickly by giving them their "Oral Bible". - They help new believers as they learn to understand and follow all the new ideas and ways of Kingdom culture. - Bible stories help people keep true to what God teaches are right beliefs and practices. - They build strong foundations for sound doctrine. - Systematic Chronological Bible Storying is one of the most effective ways to lay a solid foundation for a Church Planting Movement.
+Especially as we create Church Planting Movements, Bible Storying helps build God's Word into the new believers quickly by giving them their oral Bible to hide in their hearts.
+While doing that, it is building strong foundations for sound doctrine, so that the people can develop and be strengthened spiritually.
+It helps them know what truth is and what is not, and so it helps them to avoid mixing religious beliefs and practices from their backgrounds into their new Christian faith.
+Bible stories help people keep true to what God teaches are right beliefs and practices.
+And so, systematic Chronological Bible Storying is one of the most effective ways to lay a solid foundation for a Church Planting Movement.